Glossary

 Address #

-An identifier of 26-35 alphanumeric characters that is used to receive bitcoin.
+A bitcoin address is an identifier of 26-35 alphanumeric characters that is used to receive bitcoin.
 There are several address formats based on different specifications.
-Users need to know this information during backup for future recovery so applications should inform users which format it uses as support varies across applications.
+Users need to know this information during backup for future recovery, so applications should inform users which format it uses as support varies across applications.

 Account #